 Like voting faculty members, visiting faculty are eligible to teach at all levels of the academic program, including first-year seminars.
 Visiting faculty often engage in substantial professional activity during their time at the College, and the College works to support these efforts as best as it is able given the limited nature of the visiting appointment.
 Visiting faculty are not expected to advise students or serve on committees.
 They are expected to attend department and division meetings, where they have voice but not vote.
-They may attend faculty meetings, where they have neither voice nor vote.
+They may attend faculty meetings, where they have voice but not vote.
+[Approved by the Board of Trustees, April 2018]